 A lot of avid cooks prefer using a natural gas-powered oven instead of an electric model.
 It often provides better temperature control allowing for precision in every dish.
 However, accuracy isn’t the only ingredient making natural gas stovetops a good choice; they also use significantly less energy than an electric oven.
 This is typically because the units heat and cool more quickly.
 And new models that eliminate the need for an ever-burning pilot in favor of an electric ignition use about 40 percent less natural gas.

 Homes connected to natural gas often include a hot water heater that relies on the commodity as well.
-Many people prefer a natural gas water heater because it's more economical to run.
+Many people prefer a natural gas water heater because it’s more economical to run.
 Since the price of natural gas is usually so much lower than electricity, using the commodity for any energy-consuming device will save you money on your energy bill.
-Natural gas hot water heaters typically range from 20 to 100 gallons to fit a variety of household sizes.
+Natural gas hot water heaters typically range from 20 to 100 gallons to fit a variety of household s.
 However, natural gas usually heats water faster than electricity, so you may be able to run a smaller-capacity unit.

 Though natural gas is typically used to heat your home, you can also find gas-powered air conditioning units.
 The machines are usually more expensive upfront, hindering many from switching to natural gas air conditioning.
 But shale rock formations supplying large quantities of natural gas and prices for the commodity so low, gas air conditioners are beginning to gain popularity again.
 They typically require lower operating costs than electric AC units and eventually pay for themselves in energy savings.
 In addition, a natural gas AC could reduce your dependency on the electricity grid.
 In the event of a power outage, you could still have working air conditioning!